Perspectives: person living with HIV (PLHIV); hepatitis C; harm reduction; people who use drugs (PUDs); Eastern Europe & Central Asia

 Over the 11 years he used drugs, he tried to stop many times, but nothing worked until he started opioid substitution therapy as a client of a harm reduction programme.
 In 2003, thanks to the introduction of these Global Fund programmes, he found out he had HIV and hepatitis C and started anti-retroviral therapy (ART).
 Then in 2004, Anton was one of the first patients in Ukraine of Global Fund-financed opioid substitution therapy.
 He saw his life turn around.

-Ukraine has received funding from the Global Fund since 2003 for HIV and TB/HIV and 66,000 people are currently on ART under its programmes.
+Ukraine has received funding from the Global Fund since 2003 for HIV and TB/HIV programs.
+Approximately 97,000 people annually are currently on ART under its programs, and 27,000 people are treated for tuberculosis in the Ukraine every year.

 Interested in communicating with one our speakers?
 Get in touch with us here.